Ōmi Ōtsu Palace: History

 In 660 AD, during the reign of Empress Saimei, the Korean kingdom of Baekje fell to an alliance of Silla and Tang China.
-Baekje was a close ally of ancient Japan, it was viewed as a bulwark against possible Silla or Tang expansion and Yamato's foothold in the mainland.
+Baekje was a close ally of ancient Japan, viewed as a bulwark against possible Silla or Tang expansion and Yamato's foothold in the mainland.
 Crown Prince Naka no Ōe, later to become Emperor Tenji, and Empress Saimei decided to dispatch an expeditionary force to restore the Baekje kingdom, but this was decisively defeated by the Silla-Tang alliance at the Battle of Baekgang in 663 AD.
 This ended Japanese involvement in the Korean Peninsula for centuries, and fearing that Japan would be subject to a counter-invasion by Silla-Tang armies, a large number of mountain-top castles were constructed across western Japan.
 It was with this background that Emperor Tenchi decided to relocate the capital from Asuka to the shore of Lake Biwa in Ōmi Province.

 The reason for the transfer is not entirely clear.
 It is speculated that the location of the new capital on the shores of Lake Biwa facilitated communications and transportation to the Sea of Japan coast, and the location was on the major ancient Tōsandō and Hokurikudō highways.
 Another possible reason was that the emperor felt the need to relocate from the entrenched political factions and interests in Asuka in order to have a freer hand at the radical reforms necessary to create a new political system to counter the threats from abroad.
 In any case, per the Nihon Shoki, there was great dissatisfaction in Asuka regarding the move, which led to major riots and arson.

-Emperor Tenchi died in 671.
-Emperor Tenchi had originally designated his brother, Prince Ōama, as his successor, but later changed his mind in favor of his son, Prince Ōtomo.
+Emperor Tenji died in 671.
+He had originally designated his brother, Prince Ōama, as his successor, but later changed his mind in favor of his son, Prince Ōtomo.
 This led to the Jinshin War, during which Prince Ōtomo killed himself after reigning for less than a year, and the Ōtsu Palace was burned down.
 Prince Ōama succeeded to the throne as the Emperor Tenmu, and moved the capital back to Asuka.